Skip to main content

 Employers are perfectly within their rights to monitor communications in the workplace, whether it's checking up on how employees have been using your company email address or keeping track of which websites staff visit.

-However, employers must inform staff about the nature and extent of communications monitoring.
+However, employers must inform staff about the nature and extent of communications monitoring in the handbook or contracts.
 Also, only devices partly or fully paid for by the business can be checked.

-Employees must also be made of the company's bag searching policy.
-Searches must be carried out by a member of the opposite sex, with a witness present, and in a way that respects the employee's privacy.
+Employees must also be made aware of the company's written policy on bag searching.
+Searches must be carried out by a member of the same sex, with a witness present, and in a way that respects the employee's privacy.

 Myth: